Generic name: alemtuzumab (al-em-TOOZ-oo-mab)

 Alemtuzumab may increase your risk of developing infections.
 Avoid being near people who are sick or have infections while you are receiving alemtuzumab.
 Wash your hands often.
 Tell your doctor if you have any kind of infection before you start receiving alemtuzumab.
 Also tell your doctor if you have ever had an infection that would not go away or an infection that kept coming back.
 Tell your doctor right away if you have been exposed to someone with chickenpox.

 If you are a female, you should have a human papilloma virus (HPV) screening every year to avoid getting a cervical HPV infection.

 You will need to have a skin test for tuberculosis (TB) before you start alemtuzumab.
 Tell your doctor if you or anyone in your home has ever had a positive TB skin test or been exposed to TB.

-Do not eat foods that may contain a bacteria called listeria, such as deli milk, unpasteurized milk and cheese products, or not properly cooked meat, seafood, or chicken.
+Do not eat foods that may contain a bacteria called Listeria, such as deli meat, unpasteurized milk and cheese products, or not properly cooked meat, seafood, or chicken.
 Make sure that the food you eat which may contain listeria is heated well when you receive alemtuzumab.